 Hastings is a medium-sized city located in the state of Nebraska.
 With a population of 24,924 people and eight constituent neighborhoods, Hastings is the seventh largest community in Nebraska.

 Unlike some cities, Hastings isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hastings are a mix of both white- and blue-collar jobs.
 Overall, Hastings is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Hastings who work in management occupations (10.08%), office and administrative support (10.00%), and sales jobs (9.79%).

 In addition, Hastings is a college town.
 There are a lot of students in Hastings attending college, and as a result Hastings provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Compared to the rest of the country, citizens of Hastings spend much less time in their cars: on average, their commute to work is only 14.90 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The education level of Hastings citizens is a little higher than the average for US cities and towns: 22.87% of adults in Hastings have at least a bachelor's degree.
+The population of Hastings overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Hastings, 22.87% have at least a bachelor's degree.